zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ### user settings view (missing parts of the retired http_old/user.php)

 the legacy controller http_old/user.php (the settings page of the user) has a mask in the new frontend: the user view called via /http/view.php?m=74 (views::USER_ID), which the user reaches with the 'settings' link of the navbar (api::SETTINGS_REL).
 The new view shows 'Open issues related to you' (the same as the old dsp_errors of the user), but the main component is only the text 'user_setting placeholder' (see the snapshot src/test/resources/web/html/views_by_id/user/74_user.html).
-The old controller had no caller in the program code any more, only in the dead class web/user/user_display_old.php, and it would fail anyway, because it calls user_ui::dsp_sandbox, which exists only in that dead class.
+The old controller had no caller in the program code any more, only in the meanwhile deleted dead class web/user/user_display_old.php, and it would fail anyway, because it calls user_ui::dsp_sandbox, which existed only in that dead class.
 So the following parts of the old page have to be built in the new view.

 replace the 'user_setting placeholder' component of the user view (m=74) with the real user settings form: web/user/user.php::form_edit already creates it (name, email, ...).
 Save the change through the standard confirm flow and add a page test

 show the user sandbox in the user view (m=74): the old page listed under 'Your changes, which are not standard' all objects that the user has changed for himself only (words, triples, values, formulas, formula links, views and components) and offered an undo per object that removed the user overwrite (del_usr_cfg, called via the url parameters 'undo_word', 'undo_triple', 'undo_value', 'undo_formula', 'undo_formula_link', 'undo_view', 'undo_component').
 Without this the user can no longer see or revert his own overwrites.
 There is already a views::UNDO_ID (73) mask that can be used for the confirmation of the undo.
-The renderer of the old page (web/user/user_display_old.php::dsp_sandbox_*) reads the database directly and must not be reused as it is, because web/ may only use the api (see docs/llm/frontend.md)
+The all user overwrites column of the user page (web/component/execute/ui_log.php::all_user_overwrites) lists these overwrites today and offers the undo per row, so what is left of this entry is only the check that every url parameter of the old page has an equivalent

 show 'Your latest changes' in the user view (m=74) with web/user/user.php::dsp_changes, the change log of the user